 In the event that there is any likelihood that you may nod off, ensure there are no cushions, sheets, covers, or whatever other things that could cover your endearing face’s, head, and neck, or overheat your infant.
 When you wake up, make certain to move the infant to their own bed.

-Never place your infant to rest on a lounge chair, couch, or rocker.
+Infant to rest on a lounge chair, couch, or rocker.
 This is an amazingly perilous spot for your child to rest.

 Bed-sharing isn’t prescribed for any children.
 Be that as it may, certain circumstances make bed-sharing considerably progressively risky.